scikit-learn-contrib/radius_clustering/README.md

 pip install radius-clustering
 ```

 > Note: This package is not yet available on PyPI.
 You may need to install it from the source.
+See [the documentation](https://lias-laboratory.github.io/radius_clustering/installation.html) for more details.

 ## Usage